zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Allison says her granddaughter is never allowed any time f or just frivolous fun.
 Something that is “frivolous” (frivolous) is something just  for fun, something that isn’t serious, something that has no important meaning.
 Sometimes, “frivolous” can be a criticism, meaning someone isn’t very serious; the y don’t take anything seriously.
 Here, it just means fun, just to have fun, no educational or other purposes for it.

 Ola says, “And you’re taking off the shackles.”
 “To take off ” is a phrasal verb meaning to remove.
 “Shackles” are, literally, heavy pieces of metal that you put around someone in prison, on their arms and sometimes o n their legs.
 So “shackles” would be something that would put on a priso ner – someone in jail.
 Here, the expression means to remove restrictions or limi tations.
 “To take off the shackles” doesn’t mean that her granddaughter is actually w earing shackles – we hope not!
 It means that the grandmother wants to rem ove these rules and strict regulations that her granddaughter has to follow fr om her mother.
 This, of course, is what grandparents often do.
 When they have th eir grandchildren over, they feel they can be as nice to them – not have to discipl ine them, because, after all, that’s the job of the parent.
 I never kne w my grandmother, so I don’t know if that’s true.
-They were dead by the time I was o ld enough to know who they were.
+They were dead by the time I was old enough to know who they were.

 In this dialogue Allison says that she’s going to take off the shackles from her granddaughter.
 She says, “She can play as much as she want s to for the next week.
 I don’t want her to miss out on any experiences.”
 “To miss out on (something)” is a phrasal verb meaning not to be able t o enjoy or participate in something, to miss an opportunity.
 “Don’t miss out on seeing the movie tomorrow.”
 That means don’t miss the opportunity, when  you have it, to do that thing.
 “Miss” is a verb that has several different meani ngs also.
 You know where you can find those, in this episode’s Learning Guide.